mahajpuneet/redrust/README.md

 Getting started
 ---------------

-To use redrust, you will need to have Rust and Cargo installed on your system.
+To use RedRust, you will need to have Rust and Cargo installed on your system.
 Once you have Rust and Cargo installed, you can clone the redrust repository and build the library:

 shellCopy code
 ```